 The Great Shelby Holmes by Elizabeth Eulberg

-I loved this Sherlock-inspired book because it’s very well written and tells a great story.
+I loved this Sherlock Holmes inspired mystery book because it’s very well written and tells a great story.
 John Watson and his mom move to Harlem.
 There he meets a unique girl named Shelby Holmes who reluctantly allows him to tag along with her as she solves her latest crime — the mystery of who took a posh, show-dog from a classmate’s secure house.

 You’ll find that this is a perfect introduction to some of the most famous mysteries of Sherlock Holmes — and written at a just-right reading level for kids in elementary school.